-For those lands withdrawn to be classified for the protection of public interests there could be a continuation and in some areas, an intensification of certain components of the program actions under the Bureau's multiple use management program.
-This will be true in the proposal area where BLM activities include developing management framework plans, maintaining recreation sites, administering grazing permits, providing real estate related services, and protecting the area from fires.
-The network of Alaska's major highways (two major and three secondary roads), which bisect the area, also contributes toward the increasing public use pressures on the Federal lands in this region for sport fishing and hunting pursuits.
+For those lands withdrawn to be classified for the protection of public interests, there could be an intensification of certain components of the program actions under the Bureau's multiple use management program.
+This will be particularly true in the general area described for the proposal, where Bureau activities include developing management framework plans, maintaining presently developed recreation sites, developing new recreation sites, administrating grazing permits, providing realty related services for the local populace, providing for individual needs for forest products, and protecting the areas from fires.
+The Alaska-Canadian Highway to Fairbanks, the Glenn Highway to Tok, the Richardson Highway to Delta, the Anchorage-Fairbanks Highway, and the Elliott, Steese, and the Taylor Highways and the navigable waters of the Yukon River, which bisect the area, also contribute toward the increasing public use pressures on the Federal lands in this region for sightseeing, sport fishing, and hunting pursuits.

 The unmitigated impacts from the components of the Bureau's programs described above, will likely be the same as those described for the proposed action.
-Although the Bureau's multiple use program is carried on under a myriad of laws and regulations, these program actions will still be guided by framework plans developed through its planning system, and by the requirements of the National Environmental Policy Act.
-There still will be no control over the locatable mineral explorations.
+Although the Bureau's multiple use program is carried on under a myriad of laws and regulations, these program actions will still be guided by framework plans developed through its planning system and by the requirements of the National Environmental Policy

+Act.
+There will be no control over the locatable mineral explorations.

 The mitigating factors which could be imposed under the Bureau's present regulatory, budgetary, and management controls in Alaska, however, will differ from those discussed under the proposed action.
-Without the additional management tools, such as establishment of regulation violation penalties, direct arrest authority, exchange authority, acquisition authority, disposal authority, congressionally defined management boundary, classification authority, permit system for locatable minerals, and authorization for appropriation and funding for a specific management area, the mitigation measures which could be defined to lessen or control the undesirable impacts, like those described in the proposed action, could be weakened.
+Without the additional management tools, such as direct arrest authority and regulation violation penalties, exchange authority, acquisition authority, disposal authority, congressionally defined management boundary, classification authority, permit system for locatable minerals, and authorization for appropriation and funding for a specific management area, the mitigation measures which could be defined to lessen or control the undesirable impacts, like those described in the proposed action, will be weakened.

-This condition is particularly troublesome as it applies to nondiscretionary types of actions (operations under the general mining laws; and were it not for the Alaska Native Claims Settlement Act, with its temporary segregative provisions, the various types of entry and location laws and the State of Alaska's right to appropriate rights-of-way).
-Other troublesome areas deal with the physical land, vastness and remoteness in relation to administrative and policing type of management actions where manpower is critical to prevent and control trespass and violations of stipulated conditions.
+This condition is particularly troublesome as it applies to those nondiscretionary types of actions (operations under the general mining laws; and were it not for the Alaska Native Claims Settlement Act, with its temporary segregative provisions, the various types of entry and location laws and the State of Alaska's right to appropriate rights-of-way).
+Other troublesome areas deal with the vastness and remoteness in relation to administrative and policing type of management actions where manpower is critical to prevent and control trespass and violations of stipulated conditions.

-The impacts which could not be mitigated in part or entirely can be grouped into those reflected by available discretionary control and those which occur under non-discretionary actions.
+The impacts which could not be mitigated in parts or entirety can be grouped into those reflected by available discretionary control and those which occur under nondiscretionary actions.
 In general those adverse impacts from the components of the program described in the proposed action will hold true for this alternative.
 The difference will be reflected in the degree or intensity of adversity.
-The temporary segregative effects of the Alaska Native Claims Settlement withdrawals, in many ways, temper and help to keep some of the adversities described in the proposed action from occurring.
+The temporary segregative effects of the Alaska Native Claims Settlement withdrawals, in many ways, tempers and helps to keep some of the adversities described in the proposed action from occurring.